-Another recommendation that I have been putting forward repeatedly in the past is when projects are in the construction phase and class "A" estimates, that imagery be included, whether it be a floor plan or a conceptual design of the exterior of the building, just to give us an idea of what it is we're actually voting on.
-I do note that one of the substantiation sheets does include that and I think it's the Rankin Inlet air terminal expansion, but I just want to put forward another recommendation that going forward in the future, construction projects in the class "A" cost estimate phase include some sort of conceptual image for us to give us a better understanding of what these million dollars we're actually voting on are for.
+Another recommendation that I have been putting forward repeatedly in the past is when projects are in that construction phase in class "A" estimates, that imagery be included, whether it be a floor plan or a conceptual design of the exterior of the building, just to give us an idea of what it is we're actually voting on.
+I do note that one of the substantiation sheets does include that and I think it's the Rankin Inlet air terminal expansion, but I just want to put forward another recommendation that going forward in the future, construction projects in the class "A" phase cost estimate phase include some sort of conceptual image for us to give us a better understanding of what these million of dollars we're actually voting on is for.